-Appointed to draft an Explanatory Address to His Excellency the Lieutenant-Governor, in respect to legalising Sales of Land in the Province, since 1870.
+Appointed to draft an Explanatory Address to His Excellency the Lieutenant-Governor, in respect to legalizing Sales of Land in the Province, since 1870.

-The "Land Ordinance, 1865," of the former Colony of British Columbia contained the following Clause:
+The "Land Ordinance, 1865," of the former Colony of British Columbia contained the following Clause :--

-- 20. Any person in possession of 160 acros of land as aforesaid may acquire the right to pre-empt and hold any further tract of unsurveyed and unoccupied land contiguous thereto, not exceeding 480 acros (and no more, either directly or indirectly, save with the express sanction in writing of the Governor in that behalf) over and above the quantity of 160 acros aforesaid, upon the payment to the Stipendiary Magistrate of the District of the sum of two shillings and one penny per acre for the same, as by way of instalment of the purchase money to be ultimately paid to the Government, after survey of the same land." - 2.
-The "Land Ordinance, 1870," number 144 of the Revised Statutes of British Columbia, repeals the above mentioned "Land Ordinance, 1865," but contains the following provision in Clause 2: "but such repeal shall not prejudice or affect any rights acquired, or payments due, "land in this Colony." - 3.
+- "20.
+Any person in possession of 160 acres of land as aforesaid may acquire the right to "pre-empt and hold any further tract of unsurveyed and unoccupied land contiguous thereto, not "exceeding 480 acres (and no more, either directly or indirectly, save with the express sanction "in writing of the Governor in that behalf) over and above the quantity of 160 acres aforesaid, "upon the payment to the Stipendiary Magistrate of the District of the sum of two shillings and "one penny per acre for the same, as by way of instalment of the purchase money to be ultimately "paid to the Government, after survey of the same land." - 2.
+The "Land Ordinance, 1870," number 144 of the Revised Statues of British Cloumbia, repeals the above mentioned "Land Ordinance, 1865," but contains the following provision in Clause 2: "but such repeal shall not prejudice or affect any rights acquired, or payments due, "or forfeiures or penalties incurred, prior to the passing of this Ordinance, in respect of any "land in this Colony." - 3.
 After the passage of the said "Land Ordinance, 1870," the several Assistant Commissioners in British Columbia construed the last above mentioned provision in Clause 2 of the "Land Ordinance, 1870," as preserving the right of such persons as had pre-empted 160 acres under the "Land Ordinance, 1865" to purchase further tracts of contiguous land (as mentioned in section 20 of the said Ordinance of 1865), and accordingly, after the passage of the said "Land Ordinance, 1870," many persons who were in possession of land pre-empted under the "Land Ordinance, 1865," were permitted to purchase contiguous land and enter into possession thereof.
-Such purchasers were invariably required to pay, and did in fact pay, fifty cents per acre to the Government of British Columbia, on account of the block of land contiguous to their pre-emption claims so purchased by them, and in many instances substantial and coastly improvements have been made on the land so purchased by them.
+Such purchases were invariably required to pay, and did in fact pay, fifty cents per acre to the Government of British Columbia, on account of the block of land contiguous to their pre-emption claims so purchased by them, and in many instances substantial and costly improvements have been made on the land so purchased by them.